Pyongyang: Landmarks

 Pyongyang TV Tower is a minor landmark.
 Other visitor attractions include the Korea Central Zoo.
-The Arch of Reunification has a map of a united Korea supported by two concrete Korean women dressed in traditional dress straddling the Reunification Highway, which stretches from Pyongyang to the Korean Demilitarized Zone (DMZ).
+The Reunification Highway stretches from Pyongyang to the Korean Demilitarized Zone (DMZ).

 Culture

 Cuisine

 Pyongyang served as the provincial capital of South Pyongan Province until 1946, and Pyongyang cuisine shares the general culinary tradition of the Pyongan province.
 The most famous local food is Pyongyang raengmyŏn, or also called mul raengmyŏn or just simply raengmyŏn.
 Raengmyŏn literally means "cold noodles", while the affix mul refers to water because the dish is served in a cold broth.
 Raengmyŏn consists of thin and chewy buckwheat noodles in a cold meat-broth with dongchimi (watery kimchi) and topped with a slice of sweet Korean pear.

 Pyongyang raengmyŏn was originally eaten in homes built with ondol (traditional underfloor heating) during the cold winter, so it is also called "Pyongyang deoldeori" (shivering in Pyongyang).
-Pyongyang locals sometimes enjoyed it as a haejangguk, which is any type of food eaten as a hangover-cure, usually a warm soup.
+Pyongyang locals sometimes enjoyed it as a haejangguk, which is any type of food eaten as a hangover cure, usually a warm soup.

 Another representative Pyongyang dish, Taedonggang sungeoguk, translates as "flathead grey mullet soup from the Taedong River".
 The soup features flathead grey mullet (abundant in the Taedong River) along with black peppercorns and salt.
 Traditionally, it has been served to guests visiting Pyongyang.
 Therefore, there is a common saying, "How good was the trout soup?", which is used to greet people returning from Pyongyang.
 Another local specialty, Pyongyang onban (literally "warm rice of Pyongyang") comprises freshly cooked rice topped with sliced mushrooms, chicken, and a couple of bindaetteok (pancakes made from ground mung beans and vegetables).

 Social life

-In 2018, there were many high quality restaurants in Pyongyang with Korean and international food, and imported alcoholic beverages.
+In 2018, there were many high-quality restaurants in Pyongyang with Korean and international food, and imported alcoholic beverages.
 Famous restaurants include Okryu-gwan and Ch'ongryugwan.
 Some street foods exist in Pyongyang, where vendors operate food stalls.
 Foreign foods like hamburgers, fries, pizza, and coffee are easily found.
 There is an active nightlife with late-night restaurants and karaoke.

 The city has water parks, amusement parks, skating rinks, health clubs, a shooting range, and a dolphinarium.